How to play top lane - ultimate League of Legends top lane guide

-If you are not taking Unsealed Spellbook as your keystone, you are choosing between Flash, Ghost, Ignite and Teleport.
-Your summoner spell choice is strictly based on a team comp, lane matchup and game plan.
+If you are not taking Unsealed Spellbook as your keystone, you are choosing between Flash, Ghost, Ignite, and Teleport.
+Your summoner spell choice is strictly based on a team comp, lane matchup, and game plan.

 Key summoner in fighting for lane dominance.
 Missing flash is an invitation for enemy jungler.
 Play accordingly.

-Gives you the ability to move through units and increases your movement speed.
+It gives you the ability to move through units and increases your movement speed.